dawson270500/dawson270500/README.md

 - Hi, I’m Bailey Dawson
 - I currently work in Embedded Software
-- I like working with C++ and Rust mainly, though I have dabbled in PHP
+- I like working with C# and Rust mainly, though I have dabbled in PHP
 - How to reach me:
-  - Discord: dawson27500#6969
+  - Discord: dawsonthepagan
   - Email: dawson270500@gmail.com
   - Website: https://www.baileydawson.uk